Welcome to today's edition of the Rush 24-7 podcast.

 The idea that President Bush has used the war on terror to win elections, and that's not going to happen anymore.

-How's that gonna be, Dr. Dean?
+How's it going to be, Dr. Dean?

-Are you guys gonna say that you're gonna run against the war on terror, that there is no war on terror?
+Are you guys going to say that you're going to run against the war on terror?

 Here is George Stephanopoulos this morning on Good Morning America.

-You know, and they're all saying, Hey, you don't challenge our patriotism.
+You know, and they're all saying, hey, you don't challenge our patriotism.

-How about the defensiveness here that these people, every time they are criticized when it comes to the U.S. military, a war, uh any kind of foreign entanglement, they always jump to the conclusion without anybody having accused them of it.
+How about the defensiveness here that these people, every time they are criticized when it comes to the U.S. military, a war, any kind of foreign entanglement, they always jump to the conclusion without anybody having accused them of it.

 You know what?